PrincetonUniversity/hpc_beginning_workshop/01_cluster_what/README.md

 ## Terminology

 * **Head-Node** - The head-node is the computer where we land when we ssh to log in to the cluster.
 This is where we edit scripts, compile code, and submit jobs to the scheduler.
 The head-nodes are shared with other users and jobs should not be run on the head-nodes themselves.
 * **Compute-Node** - The compute-nodes are the computers where jobs should be run.
 In order to run jobs on the compute-nodes we must go through the job scheduler.
 By submitting jobs to the job scheduler, the jobs will automatically be run on the compute-nodes once the requested resources are available.
-The Princeton clusters use SLURM as their scheduling program and we will get back to this in a later notebook.
+The Princeton clusters use SLURM as their scheduling program and we will get back to this in a later section.
 * **Cores** - A shorthand way to refer to the number of processor cores (usually physical) of a CPU in a node.

 ![Diagram with Terminology](beowulf.png)